deborahdore/RooseBERT/README.md

 ### 🚀 **Download the Corpora**

-Use the script located in the [scraping](script/scraping) folder to download the datasets required for continued BERT pre-training.
-Each script includes instructions at the top explaining where to obtain the datasets and how to execute the download process.
+Use the [download_pretraining_data.sh](download_pretraining_data.sh) script to download and prepare the datasets required for continued BERT pre-training.

-### 🚀 **Prepare the Dataset**

-Use the [`prepare_training_dataset.py`](script/prepare_training_dataset.py) script to create the train/dev split from the raw dataset.
-When running the script, specify the maximum sequence length for each chunk of sentences.
+This script will use the [`prepare_training_dataset.py`](script/prepare_training_dataset.py) script to create the train/dev split from the raw dataset.

 _💡 Hint: For optimal BERT pre-training, we use sequences of length 128 for 80% of the time, and sequences of length 512 for the remaining 20%._

 ```bash